Tinnitus: Diagnosis

-Evaluation of tinnitus can include a hearing test (audiogram), measurement of acoustic parameters of the tinnitus like pitch and loudness, and psychological assessment of comorbid conditions like depression, anxiety, and stress that are associated with severity of the tinnitus.
+Evaluation of tinnitus may include a hearing test (audiogram), measurement of acoustic parameters of the tinnitus such as pitch and loudness, and psychological assessment of comorbid conditions such as depression, anxiety, and stress that might be associated with severity of the tinnitus.

 One definition of tinnitus, in contrast to normal ear noise experience, is that tinnitus lasts five minutes at least twice a week.
 However, people with tinnitus often experience the noise more frequently than this.
-Tinnitus can be present constantly or intermittently.
-Some people with constant tinnitus might not be aware of it all the time, but only, for example, during the night when there is less environmental noise to mask it.
-Chronic tinnitus can be defined as tinnitus with a duration of six months or more.
+Tinnitus may be present constantly or intermittently.
+Some people with constant tinnitus might not be aware of it all the time, but only, for example, during the night or in situations when there is less environmental noise to mask it.
+Chronic tinnitus may be defined as tinnitus with a duration of six months or more.

 Audiology

 Since most people with tinnitus also have hearing loss, a pure tone hearing test resulting in an audiogram may help diagnose a cause.
 An audiogram may also facilitate fitting of a hearing aid in those cases where hearing loss is significant.
 The pitch of tinnitus is often in the range of the hearing loss.